wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-app-dataverse-teams/includes/03-customize-app.md

     or

--   Click on the title in the app and, **AppNameLabel1** will appear in the properties pane
+-   Select on the title in the app and, **AppNameLabel1** will appear in the properties pane

 Once selected, you can edit the **Text** properties on the right.
 You can also change various other properties such as **Font**, **Font size**, and **Text alignment**.
 This process can be used to change the text and appearance of any label in the app.